 Hello World, It's Me...

-Columbus, OH and asked me to come along.
+And eventually, and miraculously, I met my partner David.
+It wasn't too long after we met that he was transferred to Columbus, OH and asked me to come along.
 Hmmmm....
 Sunny, beautiful Tucson with it's awesome mountains, amazing dessert, ancient historic sites, or Columbus, a place I knew nothing about.
 At least it was moving east?

 So, that's my life in a nutshell.
 During this adventure, I've had the amazing good fortune to see some of the places that I dreamed of so many years ago back in Texas, and much, much more!
 We have become die-hard NHL fans and have followed our beloved Blue Jackets on some awesome adventures.
 We've watched street performers in Tokyo and ridden horses on the beach in Australia.
 We've experienced Halloween in the expat area of Hong Kong and New Year's Eve in NYC.
 And Columbus is still home.